la2050/challenge/_includes/about-the-challenge.md

 Winners will be selected via a two-step process:

-**25 finalists will be selected by an external evaluation committee of community leaders, led by Social Venture Partners Los Angeles.** As our evaluation partner, SVPLA will review and score applications to determine five finalists in each goal category.
+**25 finalists will be selected by an external evaluation committee of community leaders, led by Social Venture Partners Los Angeles.** As our evaluation partner, SVP will review and score applications to determine five finalists in each goal category.

 Finalists will be selected using the following criteria: